mirzawaqasahmed/f5-big-iq-lab/docs/class07/module2/lab1.rst

   :align: center
   :scale: 50%

-Why is the Firewall Event log not showing accepted connections, only drops?  <HINT: check the remote-afm-logging-profile>
+Why is the Firewall Event log not showing accepted connections, only drops?
+..
+NOTE:: check the remote-afm-logging-profile